 1) What does your financial technology firm offer?

 REX Real Estate is a full-service, fully licensed brokerage that provides a streamlined, digital alternative in the sale of a home.
-The company, powered by big data, AI, and machine learning, is the only brokerage successfully sidestepping the Multiple Listings Service (MLS) and charging just a 2% total fee — putting an average of $25,000 back into the pockets of consumers.
+The company, powered by big data, AI, and machine learning, is the only brokerage successfully sidestepping the Multiple Listings Service (MLS) — putting an average of $25,000 back into the pockets of consumers.
 REX offers a better experience for buyers and sellers — all while avoiding the costs and frustrations associated with the traditional, agent-based model.

 2) What was the personal motivation for you to launch your firm?

 From day one, REX has been committed to doing good things for real estate consumers and to providing homes for those in the greatest need, wherever they may be.
 We’ve saved about $8 million for consumers so far and the stories we hear about how our customers have spent that money to buy a dream home, educate a child or travel the world are incredibly inspiring and motivating to me and to our whole team.